dolzhkris/rest-api-testing-petstore/README.md

 * DELETE - delete a user.

 The project uses the Python requests library to send HTTP requests and process API responses.
-The project was developed as part of university work during the third year of university.
+This project was developed as a university coursework project during the second year of university.

 ## Key Variables